+Students must complete 23101 and 23102 prior to the year in which they graduate.

+29105.
+Spoons Full of Sugar: Economic, Political, and Social Repercussions of the Sugar Industry. (=ENST 29105, HIST 17103, LACS 29105) This course introduces the political economy of sugar from its evolution as a medicinal treatment for the elite to our daily morning coffee.
+Students follow sugar's spread around the world and dissect its relationship to slavery, colonialism, and the emerging global market.
+By the start of the Revolutionary era, sugar was a major world commodity, serving as the underpinning of empires, countries, and the slave trade.
+Throughout the nineteenth century, new forces emerged attempting to regulate, protect, or challenge its continued dominance as a sweetener and as a major force in the world economy.
+Students follow sugar through these changes and into the present-day world of cartels, state regulation, global trade agreements, and zero-calorie sweeteners.
+A central goal of this course is to expose students to the study of a global industry and methods on which academics draw to interpret the industry's effects on the economic, social, and political systems in which it operates.
+This course requires that students think critically about sources and their interpretations.
+Students who engage thoroughly with course themes come away with a framework to think about the role of commodities in world history and its future.
+They are also challenged to gain effective communication and writing skills through discussion and essay assignments.
+A. Hughes.
+Autumn.

-- 29700.
+29700.
 Reading and Research.
 PQ: Consent of instructor and program director.
 Students are required to submit the College Reading and Research Course form.
 This course may be counted as one of the electives required for the IS major.
 This is a reading and research course for independent study not related to BA research or BA paper preparation.
-Autumn, Winter, Spring. - 29800.
+Autumn, Winter, Spring.

+29800.
 BA Thesis (Autumn Seminar).
 PQ: INST 23101 and consent of instructor.
 Required of students with fourth-year standing who are majoring in IS, but enrollment not permitted in quarter of graduation.
 This weekly seminar, taught by graduate student preceptors in consultation with faculty readers, is designed to aid students in their thesis research.
 Students are exposed to different conceptual frameworks and research strategies.
 Students must have approved topic proposals and faculty readers to participate in the seminar.
+Autumn.

-Autumn. - 29801.
+29801.
 BA Thesis (Winter Seminar).
-PQ: INST 29800.
-This course may not be counted as one of the electives required for the IS major.
-This weekly seminar, taught by graduate student preceptors in consultation with faculty readers, offers students continued BA research and writing support.
+PQ: INST 29800 and consent of instructor.
+Required of students with fourth-year standing who are majoring in IS, but enrollment not permitted in quarter of graduation.
+This weekly seminar, taught by graduate student preceptors in consultation with faculty readers, offers students continued

+6 International Studies (sscd)

+BA research and writing support.
 Students present drafts of their work and critique the work of their peers.
-This is an optional course for students who are majoring in IS.
-All students, however, are encouraged to participate in this seminar.
-NOTE: Students who are completing dual majors may not take this course for credit.
-Winter. - 29900.
+Winter.

+29900.
 BA Thesis (Reading and Research).
 PQ: Consent of instructor and program director.
 Students are required to submit the College Reading and Research Course form.
 This is a reading and research course for independent study related to BA research and BA thesis preparation.
 Autumn, Winter, Spring.